rafaelvzago/rafaelvzago.github.io/_posts/2024-01-15-tempi-com-skupper-e-grafana.md

 The temperature data captured by the Raspberry Pi is stored in the cloud using the chosen cloud provider.
 This part explains how the data is stored and managed.

-> For this example, we will use the prometheus service created by skupper to store the temperature data, this is not advisable for production, but it is a good example of how to use skupper to store data in the cloud.
+> For this example, we will use the prometheus service created by skupper to store the temperature data, this is not advisable for production.
 To acheive this, we will deploy a prometheus-adapter called TempyPrometheusAdapter that will scrape the temperature data from the Raspberry Pi and will expose the data to the prometheus service.

 #### Prometheus Adapter: